JetBrains/guide/site/go/tips/inspect-context-cancel-func-usage/index.md

 **How to use:**

 In code that uses a _context.WithCancel_ call, check for any warning messages.
-If one shows up, you can use the _Show Context Action_ menu, _Alt-Enter on Windows/Linux_ or _⌥ + Enter on macOS_, and use either the _Navigate to 'cancel' function_ or _Navigate to the end of the problematic execution path_ options from it.
+If one shows up, you can use the _Show Context Action_ menu, <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux), and use either the _Navigate to 'cancel' function_ or _Navigate to the end of the problematic execution path_ options from it.
 By using these feature, you can then gain the insight into what the IDE sees as a problematic execution path, and place the correct call to the cancel function.

-<span class="tag is-rounded">New in 2020.3</span>